How to Add Support for Passkeys Authentication

 Signature

-To sign a transaction with multiple signers, you will need to pass in the sign signature pair in the formatSignaturesToUseroperationSignature.
+To sign a transaction with multiple signers, pass the signer signature pairs to formatSignaturesToUseroperationSignature.

 const eoaSignature = eoaSigner.signingKey.sign(userOpHash).serialized;